hanveiga/checkyouout/README.md

 Hack Zurich 2017 project

 ## About
 The topic of reliability of news has been on the spotlight recently, mainly through the proliferation of fake news and alternative facts.
-In this project, we provide a prototype service with the intent to provide a judgement on the verificability of a statement by using the Reuters search and retrieval API as a reliable source.
+In this project, we develop a prototype service with the intent to provide a judgement on the verificability of a statement by using the Reuters and SRF search and retrieval APIs as reliable sources.
+More info: https://devpost.com/software/h-jcxp24

 ## Setting up